presidential-innovation-fellows/pif-website/_projects/cdc-analytics-and-interoperable-systems.md

 agency: "Centers for Disease Control and Prevention"
 agency_abbrev: "The CDC"
 agency_logo: "CDC.png"
-title: "Strengthening CDC’s engineering, big data analytics and interoperable systems."
+title: "Strengthening CDC’s engineering, big data analytics and interoperable systems"
 summary: "Help the CDC monitor and improve public health by improving their data, technical innovation and cloud capabilities."
 project_challenge: "How might we advance innovation on the current state of digital health technologies, policies, and functionalities across the public health ecosystem to improve health outcomes?"
 partner_description: "The U.S. Centers for Disease Control and Prevention (CDC), within the Department of Health and Human Services, is the national public health agency of the United States.
 CDC works 24/7 to protect America from health, safety and security threats, both foreign and in the U.S. Whether diseases start at home or abroad, are chronic or acute, curable or preventable, human error or deliberate attack, CDC fights disease and supports communities and citizens to do the same."